dunglas/vulcain/CONTRIBUTING.md

     $ go test -v -timeout 30s github.com/dunglas/vulcain/caddy

-## Start a Demo API and Contribute to the Gateway Server
+## Start a Demo API and Contribute to the Legacy Gateway Server

 Clone the project: